yottapanda/website/content/posts/dms-oauth2.md

 Roundcube ->> User: Display mailbox
 {{< /mermaid >}}

-This is a standard OAuth flow where Roundcube acts as the
+This is a standard OAuth flow, and worked quite well apart from 2 rather annoying issues:

+1. There is no way to use an email client that doesn't support generic OAuth.

+This is because I had disabled all other authentication mechanisms and so a password is simply no longer accepted.

+2. Emails sent to a valid user won't arrive unless that user has previously logged into the system.

+This is because Dovecot/Postfix, I don't actually know which, has no way of querying users from Authentik via OAuth2 and so only knows of your existence once you log in for the first time.
+This is obviously a nuisance to put it mildly and something the DMS maintainers weren't quite fond of.

 ### Trials and Deprecations

-I tried OAuth**1.0**'s _Password Grant_ feature.
+In an attempt to solve problem 1, I tried OAuth**1.0**'s _Password Grant_ feature.
 This allows an authentication client to take a username and password from the user and pass them along to the authentication server to verify.
-Unfortunately this got deprecated quite quickly as, as you can imagine, sneaky clients can just steal your credentials and impersonate you.
+(Un)fortunately this got deprecated quite quickly as, sneaky clients can just steal your credentials and impersonate you.

-With that idea out the window, I trawled docs and other sources in search of an alternative way to let dovecot utilize
+### Mildly Maiming 2 Birds With 1 Sad Excuse for a Pebble

+So problem 2 boils down to the Dovecot userdb (told you it would come back to haunt us).
+OAuth simply provides no way of querying users which is something we need.

+Now there is a way to solve this problem but it's not pretty.
+It involves the API of whatever OAuth provider you're using, more specifically, using _it_ to query the users instead of the relying on the OAuth2 protocol to have all the answers.